Stefan Frei: Seattle Sounders FC

 On 10 November 2019, Frei started for Seattle in the 2019 MLS Cup Final, which ended in a 3–1 home win over Toronto FC.

 On 12 May 2021, Frei suffered a left knee injury in the 90th minute of an eventual 1−0 victory over the San Jose Earthquakes.
 The club later announced that he had developed a blood clot as a complication of the injury and would be "out for an undetermined amount of time" during the 2021 season.
 Frei returned to the starting roster on 11 September, playing in a 1−0 win over Minnesota United FC.

 Frei returned to form in the 2022 CONCACAF Champions League.
 In the competition's semifinal against New York City FC, he recorded seven saves, often at critical point-blank range throughout the match.
-After defeating Club Universidad Nacional 3-0 in the second leg of the 2022 CONCACAF Champions League Final, Frei received the tournament's Best Player Award and Best Goalkeeper Award.
+After defeating Club Universidad Nacional 3–0 in the second leg of the 2022 CONCACAF Champions League Final, Frei received the tournament's Best Player Award and Best Goalkeeper Award.
 He kept four clean sheets in all eight games he started for Seattle.

+On 3 June 2023 against the Portland Timbers, Frei recorded his 100th MLS clean sheet, becoming the third player in league history to do so.
+He made his 1,000th save for the Sounders in regular season play in a 1–1 home draw with the Columbus Crew on 6 July 2025.
+During that match, Frei's head collided with the knee of Columbus midfielder Amar Sejdić in stoppage time and was transported by ambulance to a nearby hospital.
+He was discharged later that evening.